Miriam Yeung

-Miriam Yeung (born 3 February 1974) is a Hong Kong actress and Cantopop diva.
+Miriam Yeung Chin-wah (born 3 February 1974) is a Hong Kong singer and actress.
 As of 2020, she has released more than 35 albums and has starred in more than 40 films.
 In 2012, Yeung won the Award for Best Actress at the 32nd Hong Kong Film Awards for portraying Cherie Yu in Love in the Buff.

 Yeung studied at the Holy Family Canossian College in Kowloon and was a registered nurse at the Princess Margaret Hospital in Kwai Chung, Hong Kong.
 She began her career in entertainment after coming third in the TVB 14th annual New Talent Singing Awards competition in 1995.

 Career

 Music

 She began her career as a singer and actress after coming third in the TVB 14th annual New Talent Singing Awards competition in 1995, co-organised with Capital Artists.

 Yeung has released more than 40 albums in Cantonese and Mandarin.
 Many of her songs have been mainstream hits and award winners, such as "Maiden's Prayer" (少女的祈禱), "Sisters" (姊妹), "Unfortunately I'm an Aquarius" (可惜我是水瓶座) and "Small City, Big Things" (小城大事).

 She also performed a Cantonese version of It's A Small World, at the opening of It's A Small World at the Hong Kong Disneyland theme park in 2008.